opengeospatial/CRS-Deformation-Models/README.md

 This repository holds the artefacts and workings of the "Deformation model functional model" project team established by the CRS DWG at the Montreal virtual meeting on 15 June 2020.

-The next virtual meeting of this project team will be at 4pm EDT (20:00 UTC) on 30 August 2021 (https://www4.gotomeeting.com/join/938424573).
+The next virtual meeting of this project team will be at 4pm EDT (20:00 UTC) on 27 September 2021 (https://www4.gotomeeting.com/join/449738333).
 Meetings happen every four weeks.
 Details for joining the meeting will be posted here once they are available.

 <!--
 2020-09-07  https://www4.gotomeeting.com/join/494053021